Ultimate meaning

 The Netherlands

+In May 2025 I had the good fortune to attend Lama Choga's one-week retreat at KDOL on Saltspring Island.
 Having received many Dharma teachings over the years from different Tibetan Buddhist masters, I was inspired by the authenticity of the teaching and practice in this retreat, as well as by the care that was taken for all of us participants.
 I have full confidence in Lama Choga's motivation and deeply admire his aim of enabling students who aspire to experience and realize the truth of Buddha's teaching to enter into short and long-term retreats.
+I am also very grateful to the sponsors of this retreat.
+Among all the good causes out there that are worth supporting, enabling people to cultivate peace, compassion, and wisdom within themselves is probably the most important and a powerful cause for peace on Earth.
+All the best, Barry

 Barry Cohen